 Over the years as the minimum technical requirements have been updated, the new ones have been added to the bottom of the lists.
 In checking with the current and past co-chairmen of the EDM Subcommittee, for the most part, there is no meaningful reason for the lists to appear in this random order.
 Therefore, with one exception, I am proposing that the lists be put in alphabetical order for ease in reading.
 The one exception is the order of the Windows products as they are in the order of release (XP Pro, XP Home, Vista and 7).
 Additionally, in the course of reviewing this further, I noticed a discrepancy in formatting – some areas are in table format and others are not.
 For ease in editing/alphabetizing in the future, I propose that tables be used where appropriate.
 These comments are merely form over substance.
+Finally, I inserted a couple of spaces and ‘®’ where needed.
 Following is a copy of Attachment 2 to the recommendation form - clean version - with my suggested edits in redline.
 The latter part of this document reflects the work product in its entirety in clean version (incorporating the suggested redlines from the EDM Subcommittee as well as my suggested changes).

 Appendix B - Minimum Technical Characteristics and Guidelines for the Developer and User of the Customer Activities Web Site